Skip to main content

 Common Sports Injuries: When to Rest and When to See a Specialist

-Active adults and athletes face a unique set of orthopaedic challenges.
-While many sports injuries heal with rest and home care, others require specialist evaluation to prevent long-term damage.
-Here's how to tell the difference.
+Active adults and athletes deal with a range of orthopaedic problems.
+Some injuries heal fine with rest and home care, but others need a specialist to look at them before they turn into something worse.
+Here's how to figure out which is which.

 Mild muscle strains and pulls — Grade 1 strains (minor stretching or microscopic tearing) typically resolve within 1-3 weeks with rest, ice, compression, and elevation (RICE protocol).

-Delayed onset muscle soreness (DOMS) — Post-exercise soreness that peaks 24-48 hours after activity is normal and resolves within a few days.
+Delayed onset muscle soreness (DOMS) — That post-exercise soreness peaking 24-48 hours after activity is normal and goes away within a few days.

-ACL tears — A popping sensation in the knee followed by swelling and instability almost always requires orthopaedic evaluation.
-ACL tears rarely heal on their own and often require surgical reconstruction, especially in active individuals.
+ACL tears — A popping sensation in the knee followed by swelling and instability almost always needs orthopaedic evaluation.
+ACL tears rarely heal on their own and often require surgical reconstruction, particularly in active people.

-Rotator cuff tears — Shoulder pain with weakness when lifting the arm, especially after a fall or forceful motion, may indicate a rotator cuff tear.
+Rotator cuff tears — Shoulder pain with weakness when lifting the arm, especially after a fall or forceful motion, may point to a rotator cuff tear.
 Complete tears typically require surgical repair.

-Stress fractures — Persistent, localized bone pain that worsens with activity and improves with rest may be a stress fracture.
+Stress fractures — Persistent, localized bone pain that gets worse with activity and better with rest could be a stress fracture.
 These require imaging (often MRI) and modified activity to heal properly.

-Meniscus tears — Knee pain with clicking, locking, or catching sensations often indicates a torn meniscus.
-While some tears heal conservatively, others benefit from arthroscopic surgery.
+Meniscus tears — Knee pain with clicking, locking, or catching sensations often means a torn meniscus.
+Some tears heal with conservative treatment, but others benefit from arthroscopic surgery.

-Achilles tendon injuries — A sudden pop or snap in the back of the ankle with difficulty walking may indicate an Achilles tendon rupture, which requires immediate evaluation.
+Achilles tendon injuries — A sudden pop or snap in the back of the ankle with difficulty walking may mean an Achilles tendon rupture, which needs immediate evaluation.

-Sports medicine orthopaedic surgeons are orthopaedic surgeons with additional fellowship training in treating athletic injuries.
-They are qualified to perform surgery but also excel at non-surgical treatment — including rehabilitation planning, injection therapy, and return-to-sport protocols.
+Sports medicine orthopaedic surgeons have additional fellowship training in treating athletic injuries.
+They can perform surgery, but they're also experienced with non-surgical treatment, including rehabilitation planning, injection therapy, and return-to-sport protocols.

 • Warm up before activity and cool down afterward